mitre/fieldmanual/sphinx-docs/Lateral-Movement-Guide.md

 ### User with Administrative Privileges

-This guide will assume a user *with administrative privileges to the target host* has been compromised and that a CALDERA agent has been spawned with this user's privileges.
+This guide will assume a user *with administrative privileges to the target host* has been compromised and that a Caldera agent has been spawned with this user's privileges.
 Some methods of lateral movement may depend on whether (1) the user has administrative privileges but is not a domain account or (2) the user has administrative privileges and is a domain account.
 The example walkthrough in this guide should not be impacted by these distinctions.